thomas-barthelemy/project-connector/README.md

-project-connector
+Project-Connector Library
 =================

-A Import and Export tool for the major project and issue tracking systems, using the Projects and Issues Exchange Format
+A Import and Export Library tool for the major project and issue tracking systems, using the Projects and Issues Exchange Format